VictorPato/2020-big-five-personality-test/README.md

 This cleaned up data was loaded into the Hadoop Distributed File System (HDFS) running in the course's server.
 Once loaded, and as recommended in the original data set, only entries that came from different IPs were used, in order to filter potential repeated entries.
 Finally, and arbitrarily, we only used countries with over 1000 entries, which we think could be a sample big enough to represent a country.

 ...we believe that even though we have 1000 entries or more for each country, this sample can be heavily biased.
 The test was 1. only taken in online format 2. voluntary and 3. only taken in English.
-This can generate a big bias, especially on countries that do not speak English as their first language (more on this later)...
+These can generate a big bias, especially on countries that do not speak English as their first language (more on this later) ...

 From this point onward we use Apache Pig to query the data.
 This technology proved powerful and flexible enough to run all of the queries we wanted to do.
 This queries can be found in the *.pig* files.